pin-ui/final_project/README.md

 I wrote some comments on the test in trend-stationarity.

 2.Prediction.
 Test in 5 datasets: HSI, GDAXI, Crude oil, Apple and Bitcoin.
 Because I'm just changing the datasets, I only wrote some comments on the test in Apple.
-And do some statistical tests on 5 datasets in a separate file.
+And do some statistical tests on 5 datasets in a separate file.The time required to reconstruct the data 100 times in HSI is given, not including the time of retraining the model.

 3.Classification.
 Test Bitcoin one-minute price series.

-4.Running time.
-The time required to reconstruct the data 100 times in HSI is given, not including the time of retraining the model.
+4.The final report.

 Datasets: the daily data of HSI,GDAXI,Crude oil,Apple and Bitocoin is from yfinance, and the bitcoin one-minute data is compressed and uploaded.